cloudmesh/classes/docs/source/overview.rst

 In case you chose a project your maximum grade could be an A+.
 However, and A+ project must be truly outstanding and include an exceptional project report.
-Such a project and report will have the potential quality of being able to be published in a confernece.
+Such a project and report will have the potential quality of being able to be published in a conference.

 In case you chose a Term Paper your maximum Grade will be an A-.